wasserth/TotalSegmentator/resources/improvements_in_v3.md

 * the start of the ribs close to the spine is always missing a small part
 * the GT segmentation of the colon/small_bowel is sometimes bad because the colon is so messy it is not possible to disentangle colon and small_bowel

+## Acknowledgments

+We want to thank Brian Derstine, Sven Holcombe, Murong Xu, Martin Segeroth, Paul Hehenkamp and Andrew Nicoli for their help in improving the labels for the improved `total` and `total_mr` models.